7 week series

 We will start at 9:45am sharp so if you need to change at the gym or are bringing your kids and need some time to set them up, please show up a few minutes early.

 - Stroller – if they are young some babes don’t mind sitting in a stroller.
 This has been a great option for some.

 - Bring a pack-and-play and have them hang out in there.

 - Bring books or toys.

-- ipad or phone – this is a judgment free zone – set up a movie for them if you want.
+- Tablet or phone – this is a judgment free zone – set up a movie for them if you want.

 - For the older kids that understand boundaries or are starting to understand boundaries, I will have a line on the floor.
 This may be helpful for some of you.
 Showing them not to go beyond this point.
 This may allow you some space.

 - Carrier – with the babes sometimes it’s the only thing that works.